VenPlugs/PowercordReacter/README.md

 # Powercord Reacter

 React to messages quickly by executing a command.
 Supports both custom emotes and default emojis.
+You can also specify a name to react with all matching emotes.

 I made this because manually reacting is painfully laggy for me when reacting with multiple reactions very quickly